dkuettel/nd/README.md

 -   `nd run ...` or `nd r ...` will run someting inside devShell.

 By default it looks for any flake in the current folder or a parent folder.
-All of the above command can also start with `nd at flakeref ...` to use a different flake.
+All of the above commands can also be startsd with `nd at flakeref ...` to use a different flake.
 For example `nd at ~/fun/project run cargo --version` will use that devShell even when you are in a different folder.
 It takes normal flake references, just like `nix develop` does.

 The cache devShell is in `.nd`.
 You have to explicitely rebuild.
-It will only rebuild automatically if there is no cached devShell yet.
+It will only build automatically if there is no cached devShell yet.

 ## tmux